sunnymoon/presentation_linkare_day/readme.md

 gh auth login (it will spawn a browser for auth)

 cd ../loty-be
-gh repo create -d "Linkarean Of The Year - Backend" --public --push -r loty-be -s . cd ../loty-fe gh repo create -d "Linkarean Of The Year - Frontend" --public --push -r loty-fe -s . cd ../loty-be
+gh repo create -d "Linkarean Of The Year - Backend" --public --push --remote loty-be --source . cd ../loty-fe gh repo create -d "Linkarean Of The Year - Frontend" --public --push --remote loty-fe --source . cd ../loty-be

+To recap, we’ve created two separate applications:
+A Quarkus backend with REST endpoints, health checks, and an embedded SQLite database.
+A Vue frontend built with Vite.

+Both apps are now version-controlled and hosted on GitHub.

-Now that we’ve set up our GitHub repository and initialized both the Quarkus backend and Vue frontend projects, it's time to dive into the actual development.
+Now that the repositories are initialized and both projects are scaffolded, it’s time to jump into actual development.

-To show how we can speed things up even more, I’ll hand it over again to José Pedro, who will demonstrate the usage of GitHub Copilot to rapidly build out both application with AI-assisted coding.
+To show how we can accelerate that process even further, I’ll hand it over to José Pedro, who will demonstrate how to use GitHub Copilot to rapidly build out both applications with AI-assisted coding.

 <mark>=================== by JP =====================</mark>